bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 #### Build an API

-- [ ] Inside `api/actionsRouter.js` build endpoints for performing CRUD operations on _actions_:
+- [ ] Inside `api/actions/actions-router.js` build endpoints for performing CRUD operations on _actions_:
   - `[GET] /api/actions` sends an array of actions (or an empty array) as the body of the _response_.
   - `[GET] /api/actions/:id` sends an action with the given `id` as the body of the _response_.
   - `[POST] /api/actions` sends the newly created action as the body of the _response_.
   - `[PUT] /api/actions` sends the updated action as the body of the _response_.
   - `[DELETE] /api/actions` sends no _response_ body.

-- [ ] Inside `api/projectsRouter.js` build endpoints for performing CRUD operations on _projects_:
+- [ ] Inside `api/projects/projects-router.js` build endpoints for performing CRUD operations on _projects_:
   - `[GET] /api/projects` sends an array of projects (or an empty array) as the body of the response.
   - `[GET] /api/projects/:id` sends a project with the given `id` as the body of the _response_.
   - `[POST] /api/projects` sends the newly created project as the body of the _response_.
   - `[PUT] /api/projects` sends the updated project as the body of the _response_.
   - `[DELETE] /api/projects` sends no _response_ body.

-- [ ] Inside `api/projectsRouter.js` add an endpoint for retrieving the list of actions for a project:
+- [ ] Inside `api/projects/projects-router.js` add an endpoint for retrieving the list of actions for a project:
-  - `[GET] /api/projects/:id/actions`
+  - `[GET] /api/projects/:id/actions` sends an array of actions (or an empty array) as the body of the response.

 - [ ] When adding an action, make sure the `project_id` provided belongs to an existing `project`.
 - [ ] If you try to add an action with an `id` of 3 and there is no project with that `id` the database will return an error.
-- [ ] Use an HTTP client like `HTTPie`, `postman` or `insomnia` to test the API's endpoints.
+- [ ] Use an HTTP client like `HTTPie`, `Postman` or `Insomnia` to test the API's endpoints.
 - [ ] Use Express Routers to organize your endpoints.
 - [ ] Your `server.js` file lives inside the `api` folder.
 - [ ] Your `index.js` file lives at the root of the project.

 ### Task 3: Stretch Goals

 After finishing your required elements, you can push your work further.
 These goals may or may not be things you have learned in this module but they build on the material you just studied.
-Time allowing, stretch your limits and see if you can deliver on the following optional goals:
+Time allowing and **on a different branch**, stretch your limits and see if you can deliver on the following optional goals:

 - [ ] Deploy the API to Heroku.
 - [ ] Configure the API to support environment variables.